 Air plants look striking all on their own without the need for soil or a container.
-One of the ways that always makes me smile is air plants in seashells.
+One of the displays that always makes me smile is air plants in seashells.
 They make for such a perfect pairing of natural elements that would not be found together.
 Yet, despite their geographical separation, the seem so happy together.
 Air plants in seashells…

-By planted, I simply mean placing, because that’s all that is required beyond finding an air plant you like and a shell to make its home.
+It’s not so much planting as placing, because that’s all that is required beyond finding an air plant you like and a shell to make its home.
 I like to use pretty snail or sea urchin shells with a wide enough opening to fit the base of the plant inside.
 You can even add some wire and glue to hang them upside down!

 Place a seashell and air plant into a terrarium,